 Photos via Hastings Hotels

-The next of our hotels for Christmas in Ireland takes us up north to County Antrim to the brilliant Ballygally Castle.
+The next of the hotels for Christmas in Ireland takes us up north to County Antrim to the brilliant Ballygally Castle.

 Option A: Pre-Christmas